COVID-19 AUTHORITIES, CONTRACT VEHICLES, AND INITIATIVES

 Private-public effort to bring together federal government, industry, and academic leaders who are volunteering free compute time and resources on their world-class machines.
 Consortium partners from industry, academia, Dept of Energy Labs, and federal agencies are listed here.

 The COVID-19 HPC Consortium encompasses computing capabilities from some of the most powerful and advanced computers in the world.
 We hope to empower researchers around the world to accelerate understanding of the COVID-19 virus and the development of treatments and vaccines to help address infections.
 Consortium members manage a range of computing capabilities that span from small clusters to some of the very largest supercomputers in the world.

-Researchers are invited to submit COVID-19 related research proposals to the consortium via this online portal.
-An expert panel of top scientists and computing researchers will work with proposers to assess the public health benefit of the work, with emphasis on projects that can ensure rapid results.
+Researchers are invited to submit COVID-19 related research proposals to the consortium via this online portal, which will then be reviewed for matching with computing resources from one of the partner institutions.
+An expert panel comprised of top scientists and computing researchers will work with proposers to assess the public health benefit of the work, with emphasis on projects that can ensure rapid results.

 Proposals will be evaluated on the following criteria:

 - Feasibility of the technical approach